LoyolaChicagoBooks/introcs-csharp/rst/userinput.rst

 it probably makes sense to wait for an introduction of Exception handling syntax to really make things bulletproof.
 Meanwhile you have good examples of interactive loops and string manipulation.

+There are even fancier ways of arranging for legal numeric input.
+We have only been reading whole lines, but it is possible to read individual characters with ``Console.ReadKey``,
+without a newline being entered yet.
+A much more extensive advanced subject is the special regular expression language for describing arbitrary patterns in strings using the ``Regex`` class.
+Though we will not discuss the details, another slick replacement for UI using these features is in the example class :repsrc:`uifnt/UIFNT.cs`.